 - 1. The County is a validly existing body corporate and politic and a political subdivision of the State, possessing authority under the laws of the State, the Acts, the Resolution and the Bond Order to issue the Bonds. - 2.
 The Bonds have been duly authorized and legally issued in accordance with the Constitution and Public Laws of the State, including the Acts, the Resolution and the Bond Order. - 3.
-The Bonds are valid and legally binding general obligations of the County to which the County's full faith and credit are pledged, payable as to both principal and interest from ad valorem taxes, unlimited as to rate and amount, which the County is empowered to levy on all real and tangible personal property subject to taxation by the County. - 4.
-To provide for the payment of the principal of and interest on the Bonds, the County has, by the adoption of the Resolution and the delivery of the Bond Order, covenanted to levy such ad valorem taxes in rate and amount sufficient for that purpose in each fiscal year in which provision must be made for the payment of such principal and interest.

-5. Under current law, interest on the Bonds (i) is excludable from the gross income of the owners of the Bonds for purposes of federal income taxation under Section 103 of the Code and (ii) is not a specific item of tax preference for purposes of the federal alternative minimum tax on individuals.
-However, for taxable years beginning after December 31, 2022, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Code) of certain corporations in determining the applicability and amount of the federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
+The Bonds are valid and legally binding general obligations of the County to which the full faith and credit and unlimited taxing power of the County are pledged to the payment of principal of and interest on the Bonds and for the payment of which the County is empowered to levy on all real and tangible personal property within its corporate limits subject to assessment for unlimited County taxation. - 4.
+To provide for the payment of the principal of and interest on the Bonds, the County has, by the adoption of the Resolution and the delivery of the Bond Order, covenanted to levy such ad valorem taxes in rate and amount sufficient for that purpose in each fiscal year in which provision must be made for the payment of such principal and interest. - 5.
+Under current law, interest on the Bonds (i) is excludable from the gross income of the owners of the Bonds for purposes of federal income taxation under Section 103 of the Code and (ii) is not a specific item of tax preference for purposes of the federal alternative minimum tax on individuals.
+In addition, such interest is included in the "adjusted financial statement income" (as defined in Section 56A of the Code) of certain corporations in determining the applicability and amount of the federal corporate alternative minimum tax imposed under Section 55(b) of the Code.
 We express no opinion regarding other federal tax consequences arising with respect to the Bonds.